vue-avengers/vue-composable-utils/docs/composable-utils/useList.md

 # :sparkles: useList

-> `useList` is a function that allows you to have state variables in functional components.
+> `useList()` is a function to be used to customized the array.

 ## :convenience_store: Usage

-The `useList` function is used as the following reactive state:
+The example usage of `useList` function is shown below.

 ```js
 import { useList } from 'vue-composable-utils';